 - The Lock-In period with fixed deposit is 5 year.
 Loans against fixed deposit and pre-mature withdrawal are not permissible.

-- Investment in post office fixed deposit scheme with tenure of five years is eligible for tax deduction as per section 80(C) of the income tax act.
+- Investment in Post office saving schemes is eligible for a tax deduction as per section 80(C) of the income tax act.

-- Fixed deposit in post office can be transferred from one branch to another.
+- Fixed deposit in the post office can be transferred from one branch to another.

 - An individual can open a fixed deposit account in “ single mode” or “joint mode “as per his/her suitability. if it’s a joint account, then the tax benefit can be claimed by the first account holder